AbdulrahmanFiala/Tayeb-Mainnet/README.md

 - **Path Transparency**: Frontends select their preferred pools and pass the path to the contract
 - **Compliance Guardrails**: Contract enforces that the output token is Sharia-approved
 - Token addresses are automatically queried from `ShariaCompliance` contract.
 No separate registration needed.
+- Plays nicely with DEX routing SDKs (StellaSwap, Odyssey, etc.)—build the optimal route off-chain and forward it through Tayeb for compliance enforcement.
+- **SDK Friendly**: call StellaSwap’s router helpers, then forward `swapCallParameters.path` into Tayeb contracts to keep compliance guarantees.

 ### ShariaDCA.sol
 Automated Dollar Cost Averaging with local automation script.